talhamalik7760859-a11y/dice-roller-game/README.md

 # dice-roller-game
 A Python-based dice roller game that simulates rolling dice with random outcomes--built as a beginner-friendly command-line project.
-# Complete Dice Roller Simulator

-A comprehensive dice rolling application with statistics tracking, game modes, and a user-friendly interface.
-Available in Python.

 # Features